mightynerd/comfysoft/w/index.md

 ### ShareX
 FOSS screenshot program written in C#.
 It is configured by creating task that can for example take a screenshot of a selected region, open it in the built-in image editor and then upload to a image host such as imgur with the URL copied to the clipboard automatically.
 A task can be triggered using a global hotkey while the program is running in the background.
 Apart from uploading screenshots, the program supports uploading of images to multiple image hosting services, regular files to file hosting services and text to text hosts.
 The program can also record screen regions and audio with advanced encoding settings and features various tools such as a color picker, file hash checker and QR code generator.

+### VeraCrypt
+FOSS file/device encryption program based on TrueCrypt.
+Can create encrypted file containers, encrypt entire storage partitions or even the system disk with pre-boot authentication.
+Encrypts using AES, Serpent and Twofish including any nested combination of those three (like AES inside Twofish inside Serpent) and SHA-512, SHA-256 or Whirpool hashing algorithms.
+The program focuses on maximum security with good performance and supports hardware accelerated AES encryption/decryption with a built-in benchmark for the different algorithms.
+A hidden volume can be created in order to protect your encrypted data even if you're forced to reveal your password.

 ## Torrent Clients